 Iris Levin, Ph.D.
-Assistant Professor Iris has been studying birds since 2003 when she fell in love with research on a foggy island in the middle of the Bay of Fundy.
+Associate Professor Iris has been studying birds since 2003 when she fell in love with research on a foggy island in the middle of the Bay of Fundy.
 She has worked with small passerine birds, Galapagos seabirds, and now studies the secret lives of barn swallows (pictured on left).
 Contact Iris if you are interested in getting involved in research in the Levin Lab at Kenyon College!

 Undergraduate research students